Italy Hiking: Tuscany & Cinque Terre

 - Round-trip flights booked through EF Adventures arrive in Florence and depart from Genoa.

 - Transfers to and from the airport at the beginning and end of the tour are included for travelers who purchased their flights through EF Adventures.
-Travelers who booked their own flights are responsible for securing their own transfer upon arrival, and may request a departure transfer with EF Adventures for an additional cost.
+If you book your own flights, airport transfers may be available for a fee upon request.

 - When you arrive in Florence, an EF Adventures representative will be waiting for you in the arrivals hall with an EF Adventures sign or a sign with your name(s).
 If you don’t see a representative immediately, please be patient and stay in the arrivals area.
 They may be assisting another traveler who has also just arrived and will be back shortly.